 Under the direction of an assigned Facilities Planning Manager, acts as one of the District's representatives to oversee, plan, organize, and coordinate, the work of contractors, subcontractors, design professionals, consultants, and engineers to plan, develop, design and construct District capital and maintenance projects.
 The Project Coordinator acts as the liaison between project stakeholders and contractors, subcontractors, design professionals, consultants, and engineers during the planning, design, construction, and post-occupancy evaluation phases of specifically assigned capital and maintenance projects.
 Public contact is extensive and involves outside agency and organization representatives, staff, students, and the general public for the purpose of exchanging policy, technical, and procedural information.
 A high degree of independent judgment and creativity are required to resolve a variety of minor and major problems that arise.
 Consequences of errors in judgment can be costly in employee and staff time, public relations and money.
 A Project Coordinator can lead the work of clerical and student staff as assigned.

 Based on the qualifications of the selected applicant, candidate will be hired as a Project Coordinator I or Project Coordinator II.
-This is a temporary position limited to Project Coordinator performing work in support of Measure H bond projects and may be eliminated once the funding has been exhausted.

 Duties and Responsibilities:

 The duties below are representative of the duties of the classification and are not intended to cover all of the duties performed by the incumbent(s) of any particular position.
 The omission of specific statements of duties does not exclude them from the position if the scope of work is similar, related, or a logical assignment to this classification.